tigressine/plum/docs/README.rst

 plum
 ----------
-This project is a PL/0 interpreter that is capable of scanning, parsing, and then executing PL/0 on an included virtual machine.
+This project is a PL/0 interpreter that is capable of scanning, parsing, and executing PL/0 on an included virtual machine.
 The interpreter is modal and a great deal of effort has gone into making its command interface intuitive and clear.
 What follows is an explanation of all modes, flags, and setup instructions.

 setup
 -----